flamebousteur/flamebousteur.github.io/README.md

 this is just a website to show my projects

 ### get the data of my projects

-you can use my project data at https://flamebousteur.github.io/data.json
+you can use my project's datas at https://flamebousteur.github.io/data.json

-you can also use my javascript library at https://flamebousteur.github.io/ressource/lib.js

 project images: